Barbed Wire in Aphrodite’s Garden

 Chris and Rebecca (In Rebecca’s Bedroom)

-[Claire] Reluctant to spoil her makeup by dousing in the sea, but unable to settle, Claire had dragged her chair and copies of Vogue and Illustrated London News into and out of the sun.
-Fuchsia lips.
-Matching toenails.
-With wisps of sun-bleached hair that accented her arms.
-Unlike the local talent, a natural blonde.
-Not bad for a thirtyish English bird, albeit a NAAFI accountant’s wife.
+She herself, unable to settle, had dragged her own chair and Vogue and Illustrated London News in and out of the hundred-degree-plus shade.
+Why douse?
+Why spoil her makeup in the sea—her hair, her fuchsia lips, her matching toenails?
+Unlike the local talent, she was a natural blonde with sun-bleached wisps that accented her arms—not bad for a thirtyish English bird, albeit a NAAFI accountant’s wife.
 Packaged today in a form-fitting tan bikini that toned with oiled skin.
-From afar, it should be difficult to tell that she wasn’t naked.

 Still, she envied Jane’s Devonshire cream skin set off by jet hair.
-On jaunts into the pistachio-green sea, neither a volume of Dickens nor a Bronte sister could shield Jane’s tits from gapers.
-A straw hat might shelter her head from the inferno, but the swirling waters did little to quench those adolescent and not so adolescent groins.
+On jaunts into the pistachio-green sea, neither a Dickens nor a Bronte sister could shield Jane’s tits from gapers.

 Jane’s blue eyes alone merited a detour.